javascript-queen/my-react-travel-blog/README.md

 - array.map()

-You'll see a simple app I created to show off basic skills to know if you learn React.
+It's a simple app I created to show off basic skills to know if you learn React.
 I have a json file to hardcode my props (so, no, it's not any kind of API yet).

 Here's what you'll see: